LillyUwuu/iGuessr/README.md

 4. You will need to short 2 specific pins as shown in the picture to put the Atmega16u2 chip into a dfu like state
 ![Dfu mode](images/dfu.jpg)
-5. Now that you're Arduino is in dfu we need to upload the iGuessr-Mode.hex file, Once Atmel Flip is downloaded you will need to specify your chip in the software then you connect to the Arduino, select the correct hex file and upload, Bellow should be a gif better showing how its done.
+5. Now that you're Arduino is in dfu we need to upload the iGuessr-Mode.hex file, Once Atmel Flip is downloaded you will need to specify your chip in the software then you connect to the Arduino, select the correct hex file and upload.
 ![How to use flip](images/Flip.gif)